Joseph A. Stagni

-Joseph Anthony "Joe" Stagni is an American politician and chiropractor serving as a member of the Louisiana House of Representatives from the 92nd district.
+Joseph Anthony "Joe" Stagni is an American politician and chiropractor who served as a member of the Louisiana House of Representatives from the 92nd district.
 He assumed office on April 10, 2017.

 Early life and education

 A native of Kenner, Louisiana, Stagni graduated from John Curtis Christian School.
 He earned a Bachelor of Science degree from Nicholls State University and a Doctor of Chiropractic from the Texas Chiropractic College.

 Career

 Outside of politics, Stagni works as a chiropractor.
 He also served as a member of the Kenner City Council.
 Stagni was elected to the Louisiana House of Representatives in a 2017 special election.
 He also serves as vice chair of the House Municipal, Parochial and Cultural Affairs Committee.
 As a member of the House, Stagni voted to uphold Governor John Bel Edwards's veto of a bill that would prevent transgender athletes from competing on sports teams that match their gender identity.
 In February 2022, a recall petition was filed against Stagni with the secretary of state of Louisiana.
+Stagni resigned from the Louisiana House in June 2026.